Wenhao-Jiang/grace-periods/README.md

-# Grace periods in comparative effectiveness studies of medications
+# Grace periods in comparative effectiveness studies of sustained treatments

 # Introduction
 Here we provide the code to reproduce the analysis described in: